wp-plugins/robo-gallery/README.txt

 = How to make shadow for the gallery thumbnails? =

-Shadows of the thumbnails you can chstomize in gallery settings.
+Shadows of the thumbnails you can customize in gallery settings.
 With gallery settings you can change size , color and position of the gallery thumbnails shadow

 = Which parameters I can change for the gallery thumbnails borders and shadows? =